 Field-hunting tip

-Look in oxidized hydrothermal ore deposits country — that is the host setting where gordaite typically forms.
+Look in oxidized hydrothermal ore deposits country, the host setting where gordaite typically forms.
 If you start seeing parnauite, cuprite, jarosite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, rosette-like aggregates, micaceous flakes habit, so train your eye for that shape before scanning the outcrop.